machal/cssmine-content/content/npm-bower.md

 npm|bower install jquery
 ```

-Using `--save-dev` will save the library into the project's dependencies in a
+Using `--save-dev` will save the library into the project’s dependencies in a
 `bower.json` or `package.json` config file.
 However, jQuery is a user dependency
 so it is better to use `--save` when developing a website.

-Let's move on: updating jQuery:
+let’s move on: updating jQuery:

 ```bash
 npm|bower update jquery